qpdf/qpdf/manual/cli.rst

 :samp:`{filename} [ --password={password} ] [ {page-range} ]`

 Notes:
-  - The password argument is needed only for password-protected files.
+  - The password option is needed only for password-protected files.
     If you specify the same file more than once, you only need to supply the password the first time.